trizin/NFT-Marketplace-on-Avalanche/README.md

 ...
 ```

 We are ready to start our first auction!
-Let's fill the form and press on `Create Auction` button.
+Fill the form and press on `Create Auction` button.

 ![form](/images/form.png)